-With an Introduction by L. Boisson de Chazournes
+With an Introduction by Professor Laurence Boisson de Chazournes

 The Award was rendered in French, and this unique bi-lingual edition includes its first, unofficial, English translation.
 An introduction by Professor Laurence Boisson de Chazournes skillfully analyses the Award, discussing the aspects of treaty interpretation that came into play and highlighting the importance of the economic aspects of environmental protection and of the management of international watercourses.